SupaxInc/stable-diffusion-from-scratch/resources/StableDiffusion.md

    - The U-Net uses self-attention and cross-attention mechanisms during the denoising process.
    - The U-Net predicts the noise to be removed at each step, guided by both attention mechanisms.
    - The scheduler plays a crucial role in the inpainting process:
-     - It uses the noise prediction from the U-Net to update the noisy latent image.
+     - It uses the noise prediction from the U-Net to update the noisy latent image with less noise.
      - It determines the step size and noise level for each iteration.
      - It combines the masked image with the original latent at each time step:
        - Using the mask to blend the noisy latent of the original image with the latent of the masked area.